Student Transfer Policies

 (1) Admission requirements and curriculum prerequisites shall be stated explicitly in institutional publications.

-(3) A receiving institution shall evaluate the transcript of a degree-seeking transfer student as expeditiously as possible, and notify the student of the results not later than mid-semester of the student’s first semester of enrollment at the receiving institution, if all official transcripts have been received at least 15 working days before mid-semester.
-The receiving institution shall inform a student of the courses which are acceptable for transfer credit and the courses which are applicable to the student’s intended program of study.
+(3) A receiving institution shall evaluate the transcript or transcripts of a degree-seeking transfer student as expeditiously as possible, and notify the student of the results within 20 working days of the receipt of all official transcripts.
+The receiving institution shall inform a student of the courses that are acceptable for transfer credit and the courses that are applicable to the student’s intended program of study.

 C. When considering curricular changes, institutions shall notify each other of the proposed changes that might affect transfer students.
 An appropriate mechanism shall be created to ensure that both 2-year and 4-year public colleges provide input or comments to the institution proposing the change.
 Sufficient lead time shall be provided to effect the change with minimum disruption.
 Transfer students are not required to repeat equivalent course work successfully completed at a community college.